www.LinuxHowtos.org

 .Xx argument1 argument2 ...

 `.Xx is ' a macro command, and anything following it are arguments to be processed.
-In the second case, the description of a UNIX command using the content macros is a bit more involved; a typical Sx SYNOPSIS command line might be displayed as:
+In the second case, the description of a UNIX command using the manual domain macros is a bit more involved; a typical Sx Synopsis command line might be displayed as:

 filter [-flag ] Ao Ar infile Ac Ao Ar outfile Ac

 Here, filter is the command name and the bracketed string -flag is a flag argument designated as optional by the option brackets.
-In -mdoc terms, Ao Ar infile Ac and Ao Ar outfile Ac are called meta arguments in this example, the user has to replace the meta expressions given in angle brackets with real file names.
-Note that in this document meta arguments are used to describe -mdoc commands; in most man pages, meta variables are not specifically written with angle brackets.
-The macros which formatted the above example:
+In mdoc terms, Ao Ar infile Ac and Ao Ar outfile Ac are called meta arguments in this example, the user has to replace the meta expressions given in angle brackets with real file names.
+Note that in this document meta arguments are used to describe mdoc commands; in most man pages, meta variables are not specifically written with angle brackets.
+The macros that formatted the above example:

 .Nm filter .Op Fl flag .Ao Ar infile Ac Ao Ar outfile Ac